gabrielasd/pyeom/docs/source/api.rst

 ..
-    : This file is part of EOMEE.
+    : This file is part of PyEOM.
     :
-    : EOMEE is free software: you can redistribute it and/or modify it under : the terms of the GNU General Public License as published by the Free : Software Foundation, either version 3 of the License, or (at your : option) any later version.
+    : PyEOM is free software: you can redistribute it and/or modify it under : the terms of the GNU General Public License as published by the Free : Software Foundation, either version 3 of the License, or (at your : option) any later version.
     :
-    : EOMEE is distributed in the hope that it will be useful, but WITHOUT : ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or : FITNESS FOR A PARTICULAR PURPOSE.
+    : PyEOM is distributed in the hope that it will be useful, but WITHOUT : ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or : FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License : for more details.
     :
-    : You should have received a copy of the GNU General Public License : along with EOMEE.
+    : You should have received a copy of the GNU General Public License : along with PyEOM.
 If not, see <http://www.gnu.org/licenses/>.

 EOM Classes
 -----------